paul-paul-paul-dev/3d-chatgpt-assistant/README.md

 - [ ] Experiment with other contexts
 - [ ] Use realtime data

+### **The Future**

+You may have heard of ChatGPT plugins.
+This would make the things I am currently trying to implement with context/system messages (which honestly don't work well) obsolete.
+If I get access to develop such a plugin in the future, I will switch to this method as it is more promising than my current approach.
+Let's see what the future holds for this project!

 #### **Application**

 This is just for later later.
 The assistant should be integrated into a financial AR-application.